 - Essential oils (2-3%): Antimicrobial terpenes

-The true magic of propolis home remedies lies not in individual components, but in their interaction.
-Modern studies show that the antimicrobial effect of propolis exceeds the spectrum of many synthetic antibiotics – and without the development of resistance.
+The true magic of propolis home remedies lies not in individual components but in their interaction.
+Modern studies show that the antimicrobial effect of propolis surpasses the spectrum of many synthetic antibiotics – and without inducing resistance.

-- Propolis shows effectiveness against over 100 bacterial strains
+- Propolis shows efficacy against over 100 bacterial strains

-- Collagen production is increased by up to 40%
+- Collagen production increased by up to 40%

-- Wound healing time is reduced by an average of 30%
+- Wound healing time reduced by an average of 30%

-The ancient Egyptians already used propolis for mummification—a testament to its exceptional preservative properties.
+Already the ancient Egyptians used propolis for mummification – proof of its extraordinary preserving properties.
 Hippocrates recommended it for ulcers and wounds.
-This millennia-old practice is now confirmed by rigorous scientific research.
+This millennia-old experience is today confirmed by rigorous scientific research.

-Why treating propolis naturally is more relevant than ever:
+Why treating naturally with propolis is more relevant than ever today:

 - Increasing antibiotic resistance